Armoured fighting vehicle: Flame tank

 A flame tank is an otherwise-standard tank equipped with a flamethrower, most commonly used to supplement combined arms attacks against fortifications, confined spaces, or other obstacles.
 The type only reached significant use in the Second World War, during which the United States, Soviet Union, Germany, Italy, Japan and the United Kingdom (including members of the British Commonwealth) all produced flamethrower-equipped tanks.
 Usually, the flame projector replaced one of the tank's machineguns, however, some flame projectors replaced the tank's main gun.
 Fuel for the flame weapon was generally carried inside the tank, although a few designs mounted the fuel externally, such as the armoured trailer used on the Churchill Crocodile.

-Flame tanks have been superseded by thermobaric weapons such as the Russian TOS-1.
+Flame tanks have been superseded by thermobaric weapons, such as the Russian TOS-1, which provide greater efficiency and safety.